 Parent education lessons can easily be integrated into ILA and adult education classes.
-Parent education is a time to discuss and reflect on the family, including child development, parent skills, health and nutrition, communication, etc. These are fantastic topics for an adult education class, which can then be easily developed into an ILA so that parents and children can learn more about these topics.
+Parent education is a time for parents to learn about the educational development of their children, and to discuss and reflect on the family and other topics such as parent involvement in the schools, health and nutrition, and communication.
+These are fantastic topics for an adult education class, which can then be easily developed into an ILA so that parents and children can learn more about these topics.
 For example, practitioners can develop an ILA that focuses on nutrition and making healthy food.